-ASP is a system based on the Act on Bonus for Home Savers, which allows for the state to support young people in purchasing their first owner-occupied apartment.
-The State Treasury provides advice to banks on applying ASP regulations.
+The home savers bonus system or ASP system is a system based on the Act on Bonus for Home Savers, which allows for the state to support ASP savers in purchasing their first owner-occupied home.
+The State Treasury advises banks and home buyers on applying the ASP regulations.

-- tax-exempt interest and additional interest on your savings
+- tax-exempt interest and additional interest on savings on the ASP account

 - a lower interest rate on your loan compared to similar first home loans granted by the bank